HTV9con/HackTheValley9/README.md

 **Building Banter Buddy**

-We built Banter Buddy using a bunch of technologies (which made us question our existence), which include:
+We built Banter Buddy using a bunch of technologies (which made us question our existence), that include:

 - Used a VPS for website hosting.
 - HTML, CSS, JavaScript and NodeJS for an intuitive user interface.